 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

-Dunlopillo makes a variety of pocket sprung and latex-foam mattresses for customers in the UK and Europe.
-Their mattresses are mid-priced and not considered low budget.
-In terms of customer reception, most found them comfortable enough, but there were some customers that mentioned issues around firmness and longevity.
+Dunlopillo makes a variety of pocket sprung and latex mattresses for customers in the UK and Europe.
+With higher priced eco-friendly latex comfort layers, their selection may be more expensive than alternatives while having the unique responsive bounce of latex.
+In terms of customer reception, most found them comfortable, but there were some reports mentioning issues about firmness and longevity.

-Dunlopillo makes a variety of pocket sprung and latex foam mattresses for sale in the UK and Europe.
-They have three lines to choose from: Standard Latex, Latex Plus, and Pocket Sprung.
-Though these mattresses come in a variety of firmness options, they tend to be firmer than many customers expect.
-Latex is highly responsive versus memory foam and tends to sleep firmer, which is not ideal for everyone.
+Dunlopillo makes a variety of pocket sprung and latex mattresses for sale in the UK and Europe.
+They have two collections to choose from: Signature Collection and Go Hybrid Collection.
+Though these mattresses come in a variety of firmness options, they tend to be firmer and more responsive than some customers expect.
+Latex is highly responsive versus other types of foam and fibre comfort layers and tends to sleep firmer, which some may find disagreeable.

-Dunlopillo's prices are in-line with mid-grade materials and craftsmanship.
-Latex is a more expensive foam versus synthetic foams like memory foam, and generally it lasts longer.
-However, there were some doubts that customers mention about some elements of construction.
+Dunlopillo's prices are in-line with mid-grade latex materials and craftsmanship.
+Latex is a more expensive comfort layer versus synthetic materials like memory foam, but it generally lasts longer.
+However, there were some doubts that customers have reported about construction and feel in some cases.

-We'll go through each of their mattress types so that you can get additional details of each before buying:
+We'll go through each of their mattress collections so that you can get additional details of each before buying:

-Here are the details about the Standard Latex Mattresses:
+Here are the details about the Signaure Collection (100% Pure Latex) Mattresses:

-Their Standard Latex mattresses come with a pure latex core.
-These mattresses feature 7 zoned supports to relieve pressure on the hips and shoulders, while supporting the middle spine.
-These mattresses come in various firmness profiles to choose from.
-They get good initial reception from most customers, but some had issues with firmness and durability.
+Dunlopillo's Signature mattresses with a pure latex core, and feature 7 zoned supports to relieve pressure on the hips and shoulders, while supporting the middle spine.
+These mattresses come in various firmness profiles to choose from with the most popular option being the Royal Sovereign mattress, which includes a pressure relieving medium firmness feel.
+Dunlopillo gets good initial reception from most customers, but some had issues with firmness and durability from some models.

 The Pros: Latex mattresses at a competitive pricepoint.
-Ergonomic, zoned support.
+Ergonomic, zoned support for pressure relief.

 The Cons: Some initial comfort and durability complaints.

-With a healthy layer of latex, tailored to the firmness profile selected, Dunlopillo's pocket sprung mattresses come with encapsulated pocket springs that adjust independently for less partner disturbance and pressure point pain.
+With a healthy layer of latex, Dunlopillo's Go Collection features pocket sprung mattresses with encapsulated pocket springs that adjust independently for less partner disturbance and pressure point pain.
+They are designed to work with the latex layer for a medium firmness supportive contour.
 These mattresses get good initial reception from customers, but there are some that had problems with longevity.

 The Pros: Latex, pocket sprung hybrid mattresses with multiple firmness options.